k1LoW/tbls-meta/README.md

 # tbls-meta

-`tbls-meta` is a CI-friendly tool for applying metadata managed by [tbls](https://github.com/k1LoW/tbls) to the datasource.
+`tbls-meta` is an external subcommand of tbls for applying metadata managed by [tbls](https://github.com/k1LoW/tbls) to the datasource.

 ## Usage